Are DORS Vocational Rehabilitation, or Employment Services, Right for You? Ask Yourself These Questions:

 If your answer is "No," then DORS may not be right for you.
 DORS helps people with disabilities who want to work.

-"I have the time and interest to make a plan for getting a job."
+"I have the time and I am interested in making a plan for getting a job."

 If your answer is "No," then DORS may not be right for you.
 DORS assists job seekers with disabilities to get ready to work and find a job.
-This is a partnership between you and DORS and you have together to carry out the plan you create for employment.
+This is a partnership between you and DORS and you and we work together to plan for your employment.

-If DORS is right for you and you're ready to begin services, complete the form to Request DORS Services and get started!
+If it sounds like DORS is right for you and you are ready to learn more, complete the form to